How to get the Network Address (MAC address) of a Network Adapter

 What is a Network Address?

 Every Network Adapter has a unique Network Address.
-We sometimes need you to provide the Network Address to facilitate connection to College networks.
+We sometimes need you to provide the Network Address to facilitate connection to the Trinity data networks.
 For example, if you want to connect a new computer to the staff wired network, we will need the Network Address of the Wired Network Adapter.
 If you are connecting a laptop, we will also need the Network Address of the Wireless Adapter.

 Network address always consists of 12 characters.
 It is usually presented in hexadecimal format.
 This means that it may contain numbers 0-9 and letters A-F. It is often presented with hyphens, you can omit them.

-On a standard PC from an official College supplier, the Network Address is usually located on a label attached somewhere on the machine.
+On a standard PC from an official Trinitye supplier, the Network Address is usually located on a label attached somewhere on the machine.
 If you cannot find it, or you have a non-standard device, you can obtain the network address using instructions below.